 For many people, the cause of nerve pain cannot be identified even after extensive testing.
 This is called unexplained (idiopathic) nerve pain, or idiopathic neuropathy.
 Unexplained nerve pain may still be due to nerve damage that occurred at some point, but current medical knowledge and testing can't say how, when, or why.

-Between 15 million to 20 million Americans are believed to have unexplained nerve pain -- about one in 10 people over age 40.
+About 15 million to 20 million Americans are believed to have some form of nerve pain, in most cases without a definite cause.
 It's most likely to occur in people over age 60.

 Other studies have found that metabolic syndrome -- the combination of high blood pressure, abnormal cholesterol levels, obesity, and prediabetes -- is also common in people with unexplained nerve pain.
 These factors may contribute to the pain.